ASOR Announces a Major Legacy Challenge Gift ($475,000)

 - Donor Participation: 300 donors in this fiscal year by January 31, 2014.
 Our goal is 400 donors between July 1, 2013 and June 30, 2014, so meeting the benchmark of 300 by January 31st would put us well on our way to meeting our annual goal.
 Last year ASOR had 352 donors in the fiscal year, and we have seen dramatic increases in participation every year for the last five years (see graph below).

 - Total Contributions to ASOR this fiscal year: Receive $200,000 in total gifts and pledges by January 31, 2014.
-As of October 1, we have already received $82,000 in gifts and pledges this fiscal year (which began July 1).
-Therefore, we need to raise $118,000 in new gifts and pledges by January 31, 2014 to meet this challenge.
+As of December 14, we have already received $127,000 in gifts and pledges this fiscal year (which began July 1).
+Therefore, we need to raise $73,000 in new gifts and pledges by January 31, 2014 to meet this challenge.
+Our goal is to meet this challenge by December 31, and everyone gift to ASOR (whatever the designation) helps.

 Challenge Gift Ensures Successful Foundational Campaign